publisha/publisha.github.io/_papers/eEditing4multi-channelpublishing.md

   [c42c03c9]: https://publisha.github.io/papers/iterativepublishing/ "check this article"

-In systems that use Git as the basic versioning engine (Penflip, Prose, GitBook), each author/editor has ownership of **their own** version and when a commit is made the changes are then merged into the original or master copy.
+In systems that use Git as the basic versioning engine (Prose, GitBook), each author/editor has ownership of **their own** version and when a commit is made the changes are then merged into the original or master copy.
 This means that editors can be working on the same document simultaneously.

 With Booktype however, the document is effectively checked-out for the editor and cannot be edited by anyone else until those edits are saved.
 Changes are not part of the final document until the changes are accepted by the admin or chief editor.